braboj/tutorial-git/git_tutorial.md

 ### Workspace

-When you work on your project and make some changes, you are dealing with your project's working directory.
-This project directory is available on your computer's filesystem.
+When you work on your project and make some changes, you are dealing with your project's working directory on your computer's filesystem.
 All the changes you make will remain in the working directory until you add them to the staging area.

 ### Index